 A similar ambivalence ran throughout the Black community.
 A USA Today poll of Black Americans taken soon after Thomas’ nomination found that 54 percent of respondents were in favor of his appointment despite 52 percent saying, “Thomas does not represent views of most Blacks” and only 36 percent agreeing that he’d “do a good job ensuring equal rights for minorities.”
 Only 17 percent of Black people polled were opposed to Thomas’ nomination.

-According to a recent Economist/YouGov poll, Thomas had an 18 percent approval rating among Black Americans.
+According to an Economist/YouGov poll, Thomas holds an 18 percent approval rating among Black Americans.
 That’s not very high compared with the 45 percent favorable view of liberal Sonia Sotomayor that the Black respondents had — but it’s still higher than zero.
 His degree of conservatism may not represent the mainstream of Black America, and yet it would be a mistake to say that he speaks for none.
 But it’s been nearly a generation with his as the sole Black voice on the Supreme Court.

-I asked Riedl Thursday about his 1990 op-ed expressing the hope that Thomas would shock Republicans.
+I asked Riedl after Jackson’s hearing about his 1990 op-ed expressing the hope that Thomas would shock Republicans.
 Thomas has been “a considerable disappointment to me,” Riedl, who said he attended Thomas’ first wedding, wrote in an email.
 “Thirty years ago, I never thought that a Black justice on the Court would become a rightwing ideologue.
 Please take note that it is perfectly possible for a black justice to be a principled conservative.
 But I do not place Thomas in this category.”

-Jackson’s likely ascension — which Reidl supports — will correct the imbalance that has been muffling a sizable portion of the Black voice in the highest court in the land.
-It will also mean a potential end for the "Black seat” as we’ve seen with the Jewish seat and the Catholic seat — but as in each of those cases, the shift is due to more representation, not less.
+Jackson’s ascension — which Reidl supports — will correct the imbalance that has been muffling a sizable portion of the Black voice in the highest court in the land.
+It also means a potential end for the "Black seat” as we’ve seen with the Jewish seat and the Catholic seat — but as in each of those cases, the shift is due to more representation, not less.
 Since 2020, there are six Catholics on the court.
 And as Princeton’s Matthew Franck noted of the Catholic jurists over the years, their shared religion hasn’t meant shared opinions.

 There are a wealth of voices and experiences that should be woven into our country’s legal foundations.